Friday, 28 August 2015

 I want to suggest that the Stoics did have their own version of mindfulness but that it was quite different from the modern version adapted from Buddhism.
-While that version encourages paying attention of our immediate sensory experience (e.g. our breathing) in order to draw our attention away from anxieties or destructive thoughts, the Stoic version proposes that we continually keep in mind a series of key philosophical principles so that they can guide our action in each moment.
+While that version encourages paying attention to our immediate sensory experience (e.g. our breathing) in order to draw our attention away from anxieties or destructive thoughts, the Stoic version proposes that we continually keep in mind a series of key philosophical principles so that they can guide our action in each moment.
 So, while modern Buddhist-inspired mindfulness attempts to shift our attention from thoughts to experience, Stoic mindfulness attempts to replace unthinking actions shaped by habit with conscious actions shaped by philosophical principles always kept ready to hand.

 There are two interesting texts where this idea is developed, one in Epictetus and one in Marcus Aurelius.
 The key term here is prosochê, which is usually translated as ‘attention’.
 Epictetus’s Discourses 4.12 is devoted to this notion.
 There Epictetus exhorts his readers to pay attention not to the present moment but rather to a number of fundamental principles, none of which will come as any great surprise to readers familiar with his work: i) no one can control another person’s faculty of choice (proairesis), ii) this is where all good and evil reside, and so consequently iii) each person has complete control over good and evil in their lives.
 What is striking is Epictetus’s insistence that one’s attention to these principles must be maintained at all times without exception and that if one falls into inattentiveness poor behaviour and distress will follow almost immediately.
 Epictetean mindfulness demands constant vigilance lest one lose sight of central Stoic ideas even for a moment.